telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListPagingManager.md

 Gets a boolean value indicating whether the RadTreeList control is currently displaying its last page.

+###  IsPagingEnabled `Boolean`

+Gets a boolean value indicating whether paging is enabled in the current RadTreeList instance.

 ###  LastIndexInPage `Int32`

 Gets an integer value indicating the index of the current page's last item in the resolved datasource.